-- (1) This value represents the most recent round of sampling. - (2) This value represents the 90th percentile value used for compliance reporting.
-Ninety percent of results in the test set were below this level. - (3) The EPA considers 50 pCi/L to be the level of concern for beta particles. - (4) This represents the annual average of monthly test results, the value used for compliance reporting.
-(5) Although there is no collective MCLG for this contaminant group, there are individual MCLGs for some of the individual contaminants that make up the contaminant group.
-The lowest individual MCLG within the group is zero. - (6) National secondary drinking water regulations are non-enforceable guidelines regulating contaminants that may cause cosmetic or aesthetic effects.
+- (1) This value represents the most recent round of sampling.
+(2) This value represents the 90th percentile value used for compliance reporting.
+Ninety percent of results in the test set were below this level.
+(3) The EPA considers 50 pCi/L to be the level of concern for beta particles.
+(4) This represents the annual average of monthly test results, the value used for compliance reporting.
+(5) This number represents the Locational Running Annual Average over the previous four quarters, which is the value used for compliance reporting.